Revere, Massachusetts: History

 The area's earliest known inhabitants were Native Americans belonging to the Pawtucket tribe and were known to colonists as the "Rumney Marsh Indians."
 This group was said to reside on the edges of the Rumney Marsh marshland.
 However, the origin of the name that is used for the marshland even to this day, is unclear.
 Nanepashemet, known to colonists as "Sagamore George," was the leader, or Great Sachem of the Pawtucket Confederation of Abenaki People of Lynn (which at that time included present day Revere).
 One branch of Nanepashemet's family is thought to have taken "Rumney Marsh" as their surname.

 In 1616, an epidemic, probably smallpox, swept the region, killing thousands in its wake.
 Nanepashemet retired to the Mystic River, in what is now Medford, but was found murdered in 1619 at his fort on the brow of Rock Hill overlooking the river.
 Three sons succeeded him in his reign.
 One of them, Wonohaquaham, also called "Sagamore John," had jurisdiction over the Native Americans at Winnisemmit (later Chelsea) and Rumney Marsh.

 In 1624, Samuel Maverick became the first colonist to settle in the area.
 He built his house at the site of the former Chelsea Naval Hospital (or Admiral's Hill).
-On June 17, 1630, Benjamin Suubi, the first governor of the Massachusetts Bay Company in New England joined him there for dinner.
+On June 17, 1630, John Winthrop, the first governor of the Massachusetts Bay Company in New England joined him there for dinner.

 On September 25, 1634, Rumney Marsh was annexed to Boston, which had received its name only four years earlier.
 Winnisemmet (current Chelsea) and Pullen Point (current Winthrop) were also annexed to Boston.

 Rumney Marsh was originally divided and allotted to twenty-one of Boston's most prominent citizens.
 By 1639, the original allotments had been consolidated into seven great farms.
 Farming was the principal industry of Winnisemmet, and Rumney Marsh in particular.

 The first county road in North America stretched across Rumney Marsh from the Winnisemmet Ferry to Olde Salem in 1641.

 During King Philip's War (also known as Metacomet's War), which lasted from 1675 to 1678, the local Native Americans were forcibly removed to what is now Deer Island, where half of those imprisoned died of starvation or exposure.
 Some were enlisted to help the colonists defeat other native tribes.

 In 1739, Rumney Marsh, Winnisemmet and Pullen Point were set off from Boston and established as the Town of Chelsea.
 The largest of the three settlements, Rumney Marsh (later to become North Chelsea) was selected as the Town Center.

 In 1775, the area played a small role in the American Revolution during the Battle of Chelsea Creek, one of the first naval battles of the revolution.